Master of Science in Physician Assistant Studies (CUAA)

 •

-• There must be documentation of 1000 hours of hands-on patient care experience.
+• There must be documentation of 1000 hours of direct patient care experience.

 • Medical scribe experience as a scribe is invaluable to documentation and observational learning, but hands-on patient care experience is not part of the scribe’s responsibility.
-As such, a scribe may use max 500 hours of scribe work as part of the health care requirement, but the remainder must be in some capacity in which you have direct patient interaction.
+As such, a scribe may use a maximum of 500 hours of scribe work as part of the health care requirement, but the remainder must be in some capacity in which you have direct patient interaction.

-• The following are NOT considered hands-on experience: PA or MD shadowing; non-clinical research assistant; candy striper; CPR instructor; patient transporter, pharmaceutical rep; ski patrol (unless EMT certified), lifeguard, aerobics instructor, therapeutic horse observers, unit clerk, medical insurance clerk, medical secretary.
+• The following are NOT considered approved patient care experiences: Provider shadowing; non-clinical research assistant; CPR instructor; patient transporter, pharmaceutical rep; ski patrol (unless EMT certified), lifeguard, aerobics instructor, unit clerk, medical insurance clerk, medical secretary.

 • If you have additional questions regarding whether your particular experience suffices, please contact the program office directly to discuss.